What is the IDS?

 Code of Conduct

-The International Society for Diatom Research (ISDR) is a learned society, which, through its members, has a duty in the public interest to provide a safe, productive and welcoming environment for all participants and attendees of our meetings and events regardless of age, gender, sexual orientation, gender identity, race, ethnicity, religion, disability, physical appearance, or career level.
+The International Society for Diatom Research (ISDR) is a scientific society, which, through its members, has a duty in the public interest to provide a safe, productive and welcoming environment for all participants and attendees of our meetings and events.
+This is regardless of age, gender, sexual orientation, gender reassignment, race, religion or belief, disability, pregnancy or maternity status or marriage and civil partnership status in accordance with the UK Equality Act 2010, as well as other personal attributes and circumstances, for example, gender identity, career level, parental status and physical appearance.

 This Code of Conduct applies to all participants (including members and non-members) in Society-related activities, including, but not limited to, attendees, speakers, volunteers, exhibitors, staff, service providers, representatives to outside bodies, and applies in all ISDR activities, including ancillary meetings, events and social gatherings.